robtweed/qewd-hit-platform/README.md

 The QEWD HIT Platform is a set of modular QEWD Containers that interoperate as a demonstrator for Healthcare IT integration, and which provide the basic building blocks for an operational system.

+The Platform's Containers will run on any Linux server or virtual machine, and also on a Raspberry Pi (Models 3 or 4).

 The HIT Platform is based around some important standard building blocks:

 - OpenID Connect (OIDC) for user authentication (*cf* NHS Login)